Winnie-the-Pooh: Blood and Honey 2: Release

 Winnie-the-Pooh: Blood and Honey 2 premiered at the Prince Charles Cinema in Leicester Square, London, on 18 March 2024.
-Distibuted by ITN Distribution, it was theatrically released in the United States and Canada with Fathom Events on 26 March 2024, and was released in the United Kingdom with Altitude Film Distribution on 7 June 2024.
+Distributed by ITN Distribution, it was theatrically released in the United States and Canada with Fathom Events (now Fathom Entertainment) on 26 March 2024, and was released in the United Kingdom with Altitude Film Distribution on 7 June 2024.

 The film was released on Amazon Prime Video on 26 June 2024.

 Reception

 Box office

 Winnie-the-Pooh: Blood and Honey 2 grossed $533,144 in the United States and Canada, and over $7 million in other territories, for a worldwide total of $7.6 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 27 out of 100, based on nine critics, indicating "generally unfavorable" reviews.

 Luke Thompson of The A.V.
 Club gave the film a positive review, writing "This is cinema at its most punk rock—a raucous, unpolished, cheap, sacred-cow shredding middle finger to the mainstream with just enough raw talent inside to keep it from being dismissable."
 IGN's Matt Donato gave it a score of 6/10, comparing its approach to that of Terrifier 2 and writing, "It boasts a nastier midnight-movie appeal, radical practical effects, and a brisk 90-minute runtime.
 It's a shaky first step for Frake-Waterfield's proposed 'Poohniverse' concept – but it's a step in the right direction."

 Owen Gleiberman of Variety gave the film a negative review, criticizing the screenplay and direction.
 He concluded his review by writing, "Somewhere up in drive-in-theater heaven, Herschell Gordon Lewis and Ed Wood are smiling, even if Frake-Waterfield makes them look like Scorsese and Spielberg."
 The Daily Beasts Nick Schager said the film "boasts a bigger budget, higher production values, and an entirely new cast.
 Alas, when it comes to the things that matter most—like writing, directing, and acting—it's as chintzy and inept as its predecessor."